2023 Jersey tornado: Meteorological synopsis

 The tornado was associated with a broader storm system, Storm Ciarán, an extremely powerful extratropical cyclone named by the UK's Met Office on the October 29, 2023.
 Red weather warnings for non-tornadic wind gusts in excess of 100 mph were already in force for the Channel Islands with schools closed and people told to stay at home.
-By 18:00 GMT, the leading edge of the storms precipitation in the form of a warm front had reached Jersey, bringing mainly heavy rain produced by nimbostratus clouds.
+By 18:00 GMT, the leading edge of the storm's precipitation in the form of a warm front had reached Jersey, bringing mainly heavy rain produced by nimbostratus clouds.

-At around 22:00 GMT, a cluster of showers formed over western Brittany in response to the storms rapidly advancing cold front, which then intensified into a cluster of thunderstorms.
-The cluster was quickly advected northeast back into the storms warm sector by the extremely strong south-westerly winds where it evolved into a persistent and severe single-cell thunderstorm known as a supercell.
+At around 22:00 GMT, a cluster of showers formed over western Brittany in response to the storm's rapidly advancing cold front, which then intensified into a cluster of thunderstorms.
+The cluster was quickly advected northeast back into the storm's warm sector by the extremely strong south-westerly winds where it evolved into a persistent and severe single-cell thunderstorm known as a supercell.
 This cell left the northern coast of France near Saint-Brieuc, and reanalysis of detected lightning strikes produced by the cell shows that at least three cloud-to-ground strikes with a positive charge and a current exceeding 100kA affected mainland France and the English Channel as the storm tracked northeast towards Jersey.

 Thunder and lightning was initially reported in St Helier by 23:40 GMT, and by 23:50 GMT, very large hail up to 85 mm in diameter was reported in the northern and Western suburbs of St Helier as well as scattered reports having been received in the more rural north-eastern parishes, which is comparable to some of the largest hail ever recorded in the British Isles since at least 1950.
-At around 23:55 GMT, the tornado touched down just to the east of Havre des Pas bathing pool, on the islands south-south-eastern coastline, inflicting moderate-to-severe damage to coastal and seafront properties.
+At around 23:55 GMT, the tornado touched down just to the east of Havre des Pas bathing pool, on the island's south-south-eastern coastline, inflicting moderate-to-severe damage to coastal and seafront properties.

-A classic hook echo was present on the islands Doppler radar that indicated tornadic rotation to the east of the forward-flank downdraft.
+A classic hook echo was present on the island's Doppler radar that indicated tornadic rotation to the east of the forward-flank downdraft.